Dotneteer/dotneteer.github.io/_posts/2017-01-20-vsxreloaded-part-7.md

 The `IWin32Windows` interface (declared in the `System.Windows.Forms` namespace) represents an object that can return a window handle.
 By default, Window returns a handle to a user control that displays the property grid.
 By overriding it, we can provide a handle to a custom control instance, just as we do in this code.
 Evidently, we return a handle to the user control that represents the custom options page UI.

+{: class="note"}
-_NOTE: You can host WPF User Controls in options pages, too, nonetheless it requires some additional hacking.
-See [this article](https://docs.microsoft.com/en-us/dotnet/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms) for more details._
+__Note__: You can host WPF User Controls in options pages, too, nonetheless it requires some additional hacking.
+See [this article](https://docs.microsoft.com/en-us/dotnet/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms) for more details.

 When you run the package, the Experimental Instance shows the custom UI (Figure 4).